xpack/xcdl-cli-ts/website/_xcdl.github.io/reference/metadata.md

 - `legalValues` - a list of restrictions the value of this options must satisfy
 - `parent` - provides a method to break the default hierarchy and directly specify the id of the parent of this option
 - `requires` - a list of ids of other objects to be enabled when this option is enabled
-- `sourceFile` - a list of source files that should be built if this option is active and enabled
+- `compilerSourceFiles` - a list of source files that should be built if this option is active and enabled
 - `valueType` - specify the type of the variable associated with this option (none | bool | int | float | string)
 - `valueFormat` - control how the option's value will appear in the configuration header file